Trump's Reality Star Approach To The Real World

 Did President Trump Get Anything More From NATO Than What He Came With?

 But the Putin meeting has allies abroad and at home nervous.
 Trump said it could be the easiest meeting of the trip.
-He committed to raising election interference with the Russian leader, but when it comes to Vladimir Putin, Trump's deferential — not tough.
+He committed to raising election interference with the Russian leader, but when it comes to Putin, Trump is deferential — not tough.

 "So all I can do is say, 'Did you?' and 'Don't do it again,' " Trump said.